 State Employee Among 2 People Found Fatally Shot In Santa Fe – Albuquerque Journal, Associated Press

-Authorities say a state employee was one of the two people found dead in the downtown Santa Fe area.
+Authorities say a state employee is one of the two people found dead in the downtown Santa Fe area.

 Police say there isn't a suspect at large, which could mean the deaths resulted from a murder-suicide or double suicide.

-The Albuquerque Journal reports their bodies were found in an SUV parked near the state Public Education Department Jerry Apodaca Education Building around 1 p.m.
+The Albuquerque Journal reports two bodies were found in an SUV parked near the New Mexico Supreme Court and state Public Education Departments buildings around 1 p.m.

-In a statement, New Mexico Gov. Michelle Lujan Grisham called the incident "a horrific tragedy" and said Ernestine Saucedo "was tragically and violently taken from us too soon."
+In a statement, New Mexico Gov. Michelle Lujan Grisham called the incident "a horrific tragedy" and says the state employee "was tragically and violently taken from us too soon."

 Groups Call For Review Of Drilling Permits Near Chaco Park – Associated Press